whistlegraph/aesthetic-computer/README.txt

 *** What is `fhell` ? ***
   - [] I don't know yet...

-*** Better Logging ***
-  - [x] Create a logs.mjs file that can enable / disable certain development log flags when working, such as disabling all "store" logs.

 *** VS Code Extension ***
   - [] Make VSCode extension / back-seat document API (maya).